3r1/awawa/README.md

 ![image previewing poe2_item_filter](/preview_v3.png)

 **awawa filter** is a PoE2 filter that makes awawa noises on item drops and is themed around Jelly Hoshiumi's color palette.
+It is an unaffiliated fan work.

 Features:
 - highlight and colors for all the important stuff